sunfounder/ai-lab-kit/docs/source/llm/python_openai_book.rst

 **Wiring Diagram**

-Connect the components to the Fusion HAT as follows:
+Connect the components to the Fusion HAT+ as follows:

 .. image:: img/fzz/llm_book_bb.png
    :width: 80%